looker-open-source/sdk-codegen/byosdk.md

 for [configuring the code generator](README.md#configuring-lookerini) and as a default configuration file for getting started developing with an existing SDK.

-All SDK implement a `readConfig() -> [String: String]` method that can be overridden to customize how configuration values are retrieved.
+All SDKs implement a `readConfig() -> [String: String]` method that can be overridden to customize how configuration values are retrieved.
 See [securing your SDK credentials](README.md#securing-your-sdk-credentials) for more information on this topic, including links to `readConfig()` examples

-Once the `base_url` for the API server is provided to the SDK object and API credentials are available for reading on demand, the request processor and AuthSession implementation can be worked on.
+Once the `base_url` for the API server is provided to the SDK object and API credentials are available for reading on demand, the request processor and `AuthSession` implementation can be worked on.

-**Note**: By design, SDK never retain API credentials in runtime memory but only use them when required to authenticate.
+**Note**: By design, SDKs never retain API credentials in runtime memory but only use them when required to authenticate.

 ### Request processing